 Two people died after a semi-truck failed to stop for slowing traffic on I-35 near Ames, Iowa.
 The Iowa State Patrol says the crash happened shortly before 2 p.m. on Monday, September 6.
 A southbound semi-truck failed to stop for slowing traffic and crashed into a pick-up truck.
 Gordan Martens (81) and Nora Martens (79), both of Van Meter, died in the crash.

-2 Killed in Rear-End Crash Caused by Dump Truck on Highway 55 in Rosemount, MN
+Dump Truck Crash on Highway 55 in Rosemount, MN Kills 2

 Two people were killed after a dump truck crashed into stopped traffic on Highway 55 in Rosemount, MN.
 The crash happened on Thursday, October 18th when a dump truck crashed into multiple vehicles that were stopped at a red light.
 The crash resulted in two deaths.